mysociety/popit/docs/contributing.md

 # Contributing

 Contributions to the PopIt project are very welcome.
+Really very welcome indeed.
+If you submit a pull request we'll be sure to look at it as soon as we can and hopefully merge it in or comment on it.

 ## Code (and test) contributions